Niels Bohr for the 21st Century

 Methodology

-It is a large and methodologically novel project, combining philosophy and history, involving the systematic study of extensive sources, and including applications to:
+It is a large and methodologically novel project, combining philosophy and history.
+The project involves:

-Historically informed analysis has long proved to be an important tool in the philosophy of science, and the project will lead the way in applying a historically accurate understanding of Bohr’s thought to 21st-century debates.
+Historically informed analysis has long proved to be an important tool in the philosophy of science.
+The project will lead the way in applying a historically accurate understanding of Bohr’s thought to 21st-century debates.

 Financiële details & Tijdlijn